-Top 10 Unexplained Mysteries
+Top 10 Unexplained Mysteries: Unsolved Mysteries of the World and History

-We are a species that question things, we seek to know why things happened, how things happened, we pursue the answers to everything and we strive to keep on improving as a species... we are humans!
+We are a species who question things, we seek to know why things happened, how things happened, we pursue the answers to everything and we strive to keep on improving as a species... we are humans!

 Throughout our growth in this World, we stumble upon mysteries we can't still explain.
 This article is just about that.